-Regular inspections and maintenance, along with good operating techniques, will help ensure your safe enjoyment of the capabilities and reliability of this vehicle.
+Regular inspections and maintenance, along with good operating techniques, will help ensure your safe enjoyment of the bliability of this vehicle capabilities and reliability of this vehicle.

 MANUFACTURER'S INTENDED USE

 This vehicle is designed and manufactured in the United States of America (USA).
 The standards and specifications listed in the following text originate in the USA unless otherwise indicated.